 Mirror Image Region

-A Mirror Image Region is used to display an image from another Region (Camera or Document Scan types) on the Form.
+A Mirror Image Region displays an image from another Region (either Camera or Document Scan Regions) on the Form.

-Once you have chosen Mirror Image as the Region Type, you will have the General tab, a Display tab and a Mirror tab available in the Create Region dialog box.
-The properties on the General and Display tabs are available to most Region Types and are described in the Creating Regions article.
+Once you have chosen Mirror Image as the Region type, you will have the General, Mirror and Layout tabs available in the Create Region dialog box.
+The General and Layout tabs are available to most Region types and are described in the Creating Regions article.
+Any grayed-out checkboxes or fields are not available for this Region type.

 Mirror Tab